soliantconsulting/SoliantEntityAudit/README.md

 AuditEntity - A generated entity which maps to the Target auditable entity.
 This stores the values for the Target entity at the time a Revision is created.

-Revision - An entity which stores the timestap and comment about a single entity manager flush which contains auditable entities.
+Revision - An entity which stores the timestap, comment, an user for a single entity manager flush which contains auditable entities.

 RevisionEntity - A mapping entity which maps an AuditEntity to a Revision and maps to a Target audited entity.
 This entity can rehydrate a Target entity and AuditEntity.
 This also stores the revision type when the Target was audited.
 INS, UPD, and DEL map to insert, update, and delete.
 The primary keys of the Target are stored as an array and can be used to rehydrate a Target.